We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Despite the fact that light novels are usually short, they often contain a lot of depth.
 In fact, light novels sometimes contain even more detail than its anime counterpart.

 Want to stick to reading manga instead?
-Check out these manga that should have their own anime adaption.
+Check out these excellent manga worthy of their own anime adaptations!